 Cornish Legends: The Mermaid of Zennor

-According to the Folk Tale a beautiful and elegant woman would sporadically visit St. Senara’s Church in Zennor over a period of several years.
+According to the Folk Tale, a beautiful and elegant woman would sporadically visit St. Senara’s Church in Zennor over a period of several years.
 Her ethereal beauty, for she never seemed to age, captivated everyone who met her, and she possessed the most exquisite of voices.

 The villagers of Zennor preserved this tale by passing it down through the generations and later onto William Bottrell.
-As to it's origins, the legend was most likely inspired by the carving which has its provenance in the 15th century, but it is unknown which truly came first.
+As to its origins, the legend was most likely inspired by the carving, which has its provenance in the 15th century, but it is unknown which truly came first.
 This fascinating Cornish legend now remains firmly entrenched into local lore.